the-sulav/RAG-model-from-pdf/README.md

 # LangChain Community - Document Analysis

 ## Overview
-This script demonstrates document analysis using LangChain, a toolkit for natural language processing tasks.
-Specifically, it loads a PDF document, splits it into smaller chunks, embeds those chunks into a vector database, and then uses a language model to answer questions based on the provided context.
+This repository showcases a Python script that illustrates document analysis using LangChain, an extensive toolkit designed for various natural language processing tasks.
+The script exemplifies the process of loading a PDF document, segmenting it into smaller portions, embedding these segments into a vector database, and utilizing a language model to generate responses to questions based on the provided context.

+By leveraging the capabilities of LangChain, users can gain insights into efficient and effective methods for processing textual data.

+It's important to note that this script represents an initial attempt at document analysis, and there may be limitations.
+The language model used in this example may not provide satisfactory answers to all questions, and the overall performance of the script may be slow, especially for large documents.
+Further optimizations and improvements can be explored to enhance the functionality and efficiency of the document analysis process.

 ## Requirements
-- Python 3.x
+- Download Ollama and also download "mistral" and "nomic-embed-text" model in ollama for the code to work
+- Python 3.10 ( ChromaDB didnot work in version >3.10 when i tried)
 - LangChain library
   - `langchain_community`
   - `langchain_core`